-As the new year has kicked off, the one question that has come up more than any other by organization and team leaders has been, how can we create a stronger culture of accountability in 2017 and beyond?
+In times of uncertainty, the one question that has come up more than any other by organization and team leaders has been, “how can we create a stronger culture of accountability?”
 Setting goals, creating alignment, and having goals cascade throughout the organization is critical in ensuring success for the individuals and the organization, then the next step is making sure everyone does their part.

 Obviously, this is a question that has many levels of complexity, but to simplify it, we look at it on three levels:

 Organizationally, it is important to have a clear mission, vision, and strategic objectives that can be clearly cascaded down throughout the organization.
 Then, build a system of accountability that starts at the top with leaders holding themselves accountable to the goals and initiatives that have been put into place.
 Modeling the behavior of accountability to the rest of the organization is a must if you expect others to follow.
 These corporate goals should be reviewed monthly, but at the very least quarterly with the rest of the staff.

 At the department and team level, creating various forms of ‘dashboards’ by which the unit holds itself accountable is the next step.
 These become the shared goals at the unit level that everyone can directly see ‘what and how’ they do things matters to the rest of the group.
 This along with the importance of doing their fair share, because you can see the impact it has on others when we are not doing our part.
 These types of measures can be reviewed during weekly update meetings, and at the very least monthly.